 About Wimberley Wellspring Christian Academy

 Wimberley Wellspring Christian Academy was founded by Teresa Moralez-Davis as a Christ-centered educational program designed to serve middle and high school students through a structured, academically intentional classical model.
-The name “Wimberley Wellspring” and the foundational vision for this program were created and developed solely by its founder as part of a distinct approach to education — one that integrates academic rigor, critical thinking, and biblical truth within a supportive and purposeful learning environment.
+Wimberley Wellspring Christian Academy and the foundational vision for this program were created and developed by its founder as part of a distinct approach to education — one that integrates academic rigor, critical thinking, and biblical truth within a supportive and purposeful learning environment that is built to last.

 From its inception, Wimberley Wellspring has been built with clearly defined systems, curriculum pathways, and operational structure to support both students and families seeking a consistent and meaningful educational experience.
-The program reflects a commitment to thoughtful instruction, creative development, and the cultivation of strong character rooted in faith.
+The program reflects a commitment to institutional integrity with thoughtful instruction, creative development, and the cultivation of strong character rooted in faith.

 As the program continues to grow, Wimberley Wellspring Christian Academy remains focused on equipping students not only academically, but spiritually and personally — preparing them to engage the world with wisdom, confidence, and integrity.